 - Weather: Best months to consider moving in Lansing are August, July and June as these months have favorable weather.
 Summer in Lansing are one of the best in the country as the heat are not that extreme so it's still comfortable.
 Snowfall, which normally occurs from November to April.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-Youโll be able to set your official move date, helping ensure your mail is forwarded correctly to Lansing.
-Start the process here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Lansing Start the process here.

 Where to live in Lansing